truenas/documentation/content/_includes/TNHardwareGuide.md

 iXsystems recommends the above for better performance and fewer issues.

+Most modern Intel or AMD 64-bit CPUs have at least two cores and are capable of running TrueNAS.

 The TrueNAS installer recommends 8 GB of RAM.
 TrueNAS allows for expanded functionality through software integrations.
 To deploy additional features, TrueNAS CORE installs, runs, and operates jails and plugins.